hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 <br />

 We just executed a real math equation using assembly!

-Soon, we will learn about how to _loop_ over code, which will enable us to use this code to get _all_ the points of a particular line!
+Soon, we will learn about how to _loop_ over code, which will enable us to use this code to get _all_ the points of a particular line.

 <br />